Buttons: Don't push the unknown.

 Crush the Climb!
-Vast arrays of online illustrations offer breaks from the rigid age-based subject presentations in public education programs.
+Arrays of online illustrations offer breaks from the rigid age-based subject presentations in public education programs.
 Pre-verbal, verbally challenged and early readers often are empowered by creative art.

 Season of Change?
 Schools are similar in outlook and approach.
 They may not be objective about individual learning limitations.
-Alternatives offered by virtual disruptors against rigid group-think may provoke study innovations.
+Alternatives offered by virtual disruptors against rigid group-think may provoke needed reformation.

 Tool kit?
 Students can broaden their intellectual capacity online.
-Digital activities uncover useful sources of information.
+Digital activities uncover useful information sources.
 Web-based testing programs may help prepare graduates for real-world success.

 Pond Jumping?
-Reading and writing exercises guide navigators to powerful corners of the world.
+Reading and writing exercises guide navigators to powerful resources.
 Here are some free Online Practice Reading Tests for students in grades 1-8.
 The system-approved tests may help school pass rates.

 Bucket List?
 The global online network unites and informs, making cross-country surveys and studies fast and easy.
 Data is available for anyone with online access.
 Disturbing statistics on reading rates may prompt action.